asxp26/Persoal-Portfolio/README.md

 # Anuj's Personal Portfolio

-Anuj's Personal Portfolio is a comprehensive showcase of my skills, experiences, and projects, designed to provide a detailed insight into my professional journey.
+My Personal Portfolio is a comprehensive showcase of my skills, experiences, and projects, designed to provide a detailed insight into my professional journey.
 The website is user-friendly, responsive, and visually appealing.

 ## Features
 - Dynamic Text and Interactive Elements: Smooth animations and dynamic text to engage users.